hackshackers/hhnyc-crypto/tipsheet.md

 7. Enter `jabber.ccc.de` in the Server field.
 (Leave Port set to `5222`.)
 Click "Request New Account."
 8. You'll get a message that your account was successfully registered.
 (If not, repeat steps 4-7 again, but with a different account name.)
 9. Before leaving this menu, go to the "Privacy" tab and change the Encryption option to "Force encryption and refuse plaintext".
 10. Press OK.
 Adium should connect your account automatically.
+You can now close the settings window.
    * If you get a "Verify Certificate" warning, click "Show Certificate", check the "Always trust "jabber.ccc.de" when connecting to "jabber.ccc.de", and then press "Continue".

 ### Usage

 Adium should automatically connect to `jabber.ccc.de` and log you in when you open it.

-**To add someone else to your buddy list:**
+**To add someone to your buddy list:**

 1. Go to Contact (at the top of your screen) and hit "Add Contact".
 2. Change Contact Type to "XMPP".